4 Hours | 4 CEs

 Learn at your own pace, from wherever you might be!

-American Association of Forensic Psychology (AAFP)
+American Academy of Forensic Psychology (AAFP)

 We are proud to partner with the American Academy of Forensic Psychology (AAFP) for this training.
 AAFP is a non-profit organization of board-certified forensic psychologists whose mission is to contribute to the development and maintenance of forensic psychology as a specialized field of study, research, and practice.
 The Academy does this by providing high-quality continuing education workshops, providing a forum for the exchange of scientific information among its members, and conferring awards upon outstanding students and practitioners in the field of forensic psychology.